raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 Note that `(()())()` has two prefixes with a difference of zero: `(()())` and itself `(()())()`.
 While `(()(()))` has only one prefix with a differenze of zero, itself.
 Since both `(()())()`, and `(()(()))` are balanced, we know that every one of their prefixes *must* have a difference greater than or equal to zero.
 Which tells is that *Every prefix of a balanced word that has a difference of zero must itself be a balanced word.*

+#### If we delete a balanced word from the beginning of a balanced word, what remains is a balanced word
 Our first example balanced word has one prefix shorter than itself.
 The second balanced word does not.
 Let's look at its mountain diagram again:

 ```